anton-shchyrov/school/school-config/README.md

 + /config
   + Method: GET
   + Params: none
   + Returns: Full config.
-The config file must must have the name `config.json` and be located near the jar file
+The config file must have the name `config.json` and be located near the jar file

 + /services/{name}
   + Method: GET